Reference suite — reading guide

 L4

-Vertex / edge / path / view / segment definitions; the same-substrate insight (TLV in memory IS graph node IS wire bytes); refcount memory ordering; structured-TLV-as-abstraction / memory-as-rope; schema discipline.
+Vertex / edge / path / view / segment definitions; the same-substrate insight (a TLV in memory is a graph node is wire bytes); refcount memory ordering; structured-TLV-as-abstraction and memory-as-rope; schema discipline.

 03-addressing.md